Yu-Tsern/DigitalCertificateLab/lab2/README.md

 ```

 ### Configure certificates
+It is more complicated to configure certificates in this lab since depth of the certificate chain is no longer one.
 Use SFTP/WinSCP or any other file transfer tools to put "ws.crt", "ca1.crt", "ca2.crt", "ca3.crt" onto **ws** node.
-Then, concatenating "ca1.crt", "ca2.crt", "ca3.crt" to create "ca.crt"
+Then, concatenating "ca1.crt", "ca2.crt", "ca3.crt" to create "ca.crt".
 ```
 cat ca1.crt ca2.crt ca3.crt > ca.crt
 ```